 - All sorts of interesting astronomical news has come out of the American Astronomical Society’s recent meeting, especially about our own Milky Way galaxy.
-The latest model of our galaxy means that some news I reported in the very first edition of this series (item number four) is now out of date.
+For a start, the latest model of our galaxy means that some news I reported in the very first edition of this series is now out of date.

 - There is also a lovely new infrared map of our galaxy’s centre.